-The Asylum Seeker Resource Centre is still OPEN and able to help you.
+The Asylum Seeker Resource Centre office in Footscray is temporarily CLOSED but our services remain available and we are operating offsite to help you.

 If you are not a member, we can still help you.
-To find out how the ASRC can support you, visit ASRC Footscray (upstairs) at 214-218 Nicholson Street, Footscray, between 10am and 5pm on Monday to Friday.
-For more information please call 03 9326 6066 before you arrive.
+To find out how the ASRC can support you please call 03 9326 6066 between 10am and 5pm, Monday – Friday.

 Due to a very high number of people calling, it may take some time to get through to ASRC Reception.
 Please keep trying.
 If you are still not getting through, stop and try again later.
 It might be best to call at 10.00am when lines first open, or later in the day.

 Click here to read translations of this short message: